Yelp/ezio/README.md

 pieces of the template output as the template code executes and the pieces of the page are assembled.

-Templating is implemented as appending strings to this list, at the end we call ''.join(transaction) and the resulting string is the output.
+Templating is implemented as appending strings to this list; at the end we call ''.join(transaction) and the resulting string is the output.
 According to Cheetah's benchmarks, this technique outperforms a byte buffer like CStringIO, and also has the advantage of being unicode-agnostic at template time.